arblalock/Typefighters/README.md

 Tech Stack consists of two main components:

 - A NextJS web app for handling the game appliction code
-- A SocketIO server that handles the real-time events need for the game
+- A SocketIO server that handles the real-time events needed for the game

 A seperate SocketIO server is used to improve future scalability/performance by seperating real-time client websocket requests from the normal client-side requests handled by NextJS.
 In the future this allows each to be run/deployed on different processes/containers/servers/etc...